 When you can spend just 24 hours in Fez Medina, you’d want to strategize.
 You’d want to try squeezing in as much as possible.
 If this seems too tedious, you could simply go for one of the many guided tours offered in Fez Medina.

 Since Fez is a popular tourist destination, you can choose from a host of guided tours around the town.
 These are some of the tours you could take:

 With such tours, one day in Fes will prove to be enough.
 The main advantage of these tours is that the guides will give you insights into the local history and culture of the place.
 You’ll not only be sure of not missing out on anything but will also get a deeper feel of Moroccan culture and history.

 Safety Tips to Follow While Spending 24 Hours in Fes

 I’m listing two safety tips to keep in mind while spending 24 hours in Fez Medina.
 Follow them for a good trip.

 Morocco is a conservative country.
 Fes el Bali is the ancient face of Fez and hence, most men and women are dressed in local attire here.
-As travelers, dressing modestly and respecting the culture is important when in Morocco.
+As travelers, dressing modestly and respecting the culture are important when in Morocco.

 Men and women can wear full-length trousers and a comfortable T-shirt.